Skip to main content

 A selection of great existing virtual field trips

-There are an awful lot of virtual field trips available online.
-I’ve made a selection of five very well-made and instructive virtual field trips.
+There are countless virtual field trips available online, so I’ve curated a selection of five that are particularly well-designed and educational.

 • Interactive tour of Ellis Island: "Welcome to Ellis Island!
 More than 12 million immigrants made their first stop in America at the Ellis Island Immigration Station between 1892 and 1954."
 Discover its story in 10 steps with pictures, facts, charts, and more!